-This section summarises the findings from the survey and describes eight effective practices identified by CPMI-IOSCO.
-It also maps these examples of effective practices to the PFMI and CCP resilience guidance.
-Further consideration of the effective practices could enhance the degree to which the outcomes intended by the PFMI and CCP resilience guidance are achieved in practice, as well as mitigate, where possible, the impacts that CCPs' existing ITD VM practices have on the liquidity management processes of the various stakeholders.
+This section summarises the findings from the survey, the feedback gathered in the consultation on the discussion paper and describes the eight EPs.
+It also maps the EPs to the relevant PFMI and CCP resilience guidance.
+Further consideration of the EPs could enhance the degree to which the outcomes intended by the

-&lt;sup>8 Two CCP survey respondents did not provide IM data.
+12 Two CCP survey respondents did not provide IM data.

-&lt;sup>9 Two CCPs reported having more than 1,000 CMs.
+13 Two CCPs reported having more than 1,000 CMs.